The decision to send your kid for pediatric speech therapy can be confusing, and is always difficult.

 As in all things, “it takes a village,” and that is certainly true of families.
 The more a child’s family is supportive, the more he/she will want to practice.
 Your child’s siblings, another parent, aunts and uncles, etc. can all help.
 The power of positivity is amazing, and works here.
 For more information on how to get the whole family involved (more or less), check out this blog on family involvement in speech development.

-How to Involve Your Family in Your Child’s Speech Development
+Involve Your Family in Your Child’s Speech Development

 Other resources that can help my child?